AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/low-level-settings.md

 #### Scriplet debugging

-If you need to activate debugging of scriptlets, enable this feature.
-Then there will be messages in the browser log that some scriplet rules have been applied.
+This options displays information about applied scriptlet rules to the browser log.

 #### Excluded apps

-Here you can list package names and UIDs that you want to exclude from AdGuard protection.
+Here you can list package names and UIDs that you want to exclude from AdGuard's protection.

 #### QUIC bypass packages